-- Remind us of what we’ve experienced and learned.
+- Provide reflection: recap what we’ve experienced and learned.

-- Ask us to recommend them as a guide to others.
+- Serve as a referral: ask us to recommend them as a guide to others.

 Mentors continuously observe and ask questions.
 When errors are made, a good mentor doesn’t just correct but tries to determine what was the root cause of the error.